 Filter the groups according to your interests, then click on the logos for more information on volunteering.
-You can also keep up to date with campaign progress through social media.
+You can also keep up to date with campaign progress through their social media accounts.

 Involved in a climate-related campaign that isn’t listed here?
 Click on the button to send us your information and add your group to the list!

 Burngreave Clean Air Campaign is a community environmental group whose members are residents of Burngreave which aims to raise awareness about the illegal levels of air pollution in our part of Sheffield and to bring about changes to improve air quality.
 We regard air pollution as a public health emergency which kills 500 people in Sheffield alone each year.
 Air pollution has been linked to diseases as diverse as childhood asthma, maldevelopment of children’s lungs and brains, heart disease, diabetes, cancers, spread of viral infection and dementia.
 We monitor local air quality monthly.

 Although we are a local group, we are aware that toxic air kills millions around the world each year and that it is closely linked to the climate emergency.
 Our emphasis is on working with local people by holding stalls at local festivals, fairs and on the streets, organising petitions and protests.
 We also cooperate with local schools and other organisations including Sheffield Climate Alliance.
 We work with our local councillors, MP and media outlets.
 We send out regular emailings to our supporters and also have Burngreave Clean Air Facebook page.
 We have supported a number of students from the University of Sheffield with their projects from the departments of planning and journalism.
 We support improvements to public transport and to active travel as means of reducing motor traffic which is responsible for most of the toxic fumes in our area.
 We are always pleased to hear from people in Burngreave and beyond and so we look forward to hearing from you!”

 Volunteer:Get involved with talking to local people, publicity, writing for media, petitioning, lobbying, air monitoring.